SymblDev/reusable-react-components/README.md

     const { messagesWithSentiment } = useSymbl(symblConfig);
     ```

-  In order to get all the features we can simply destructure the required fields from `useSymbl` Hook.
+  In order to get all the features we can simply destructure the required fields from `useSymbl` hook.

     ```javascript
     const {